Donate

 ANNUAL EVENT SPONSORSHIP OPPORTUNITIES:

 American Indian Week and the Spring Arts Market are two of the most anticipated events here at the IPCC.
-There is something for everyone – during American Indian Week, you can see cultural dances several times daily, take a self-guided tour of our permanent and temporary exhibits, dine at the Indian Pueblo Kitchen and shop with us at the Indian Pueblo Store.
-Plus you can meet and buy directly from dozens of Native artists selling pottery, jewelry, paintings, and other beautiful works of art!
+There is something for everyone, including daily cultural dances, Native artists, self-guided tours of our permanent and temporary exhibits, dining at the Indian Pueblo Kitchen, and shopping at the Indian Pueblo Store.

 < back to the top